riyaagrahari/StorageAccountInAzure/demoscript.md

-## Introduction: Storage Account in Azure
+# Storage Account in Azure

+## Introduction:
 Storage Account in Azure provides highly scalable and available storage units which is accessible from anywhere.
-There are different types of storage accounts in Microsoft Azure namely : blob, file-shares, queues, tables.
-There are also other attributes associated to storage accounts like Access tiers - Hot, Cold, Archive ,
+There are different types of storage accounts in Microsoft Azure i.e. Blob, File shares, Queues, Tables.
+There are also other attributes associated to storage accounts like Access tiers (Hot, Cold, Archive) and Redundancy (LRS, ZRS, GRS)
-Redundancy - LRS, ZRS, GRS

-## Steps to Deploy:
+## Steps to Deploy Azure Storage Account using ARM Template:

 ### Template: